vmware/vic-product/tests/manual-test-cases/Group7-Upgrade/7-03-Upgrade-1.3.1.md

-Test 5-02 - OVA Upgrade
+Test 7-03 - Upgrade 1.3.1
 =======

 # Purpose:
-To verify the VIC OVA appliance works in a variety of different vCenter networking configurations
+To verify the VIC OVA appliance v1.3.1 upgrades to latest with auto upgrade process works as expected

 # References: